soluhealth/emmtyper/README.md

 ```

 On `[blast/pcr]`, you are required to choose between `blast` or `pcr` to choose which pipeline you want.
 The first ellipsis `...` is for EmMAIL's arguments.
 The second ellipsis `...` is for arguments within the tools used in EmMAIL; `blastn` for BLAST pathway, and `ispcr` and `blastn` for PCR pathway.

-If you are not sure which pipeline to choose from, I recommend using `blast` first, and use `pcr` when you want to check if anything weird is happening in your `blast` result.
-An example problem where this might be useful is when there are too much hits reported by EmMAIL; in this case, you can use PCR pipeline to see which hits would be returned in the setting of a conventional typing.

 ### Arguments for EmMAIL
 These arguments are required for both of the pipelines: